 There are three things you should know before you buy.
 First, pigs are weaned and sold when they're eight weeks old.
 (Don't buy pigs weaned at six weeks 'cause they won't be as healthy.)
 Secondly, it is generally agreed that a pig should be butchered when he's six months old; if you feed him beyond this age you'll only be putting money into him that you won't get back.
 Third, unless you have access to a walk-in cooler, you can't butcher until frosty weather arrives.
-The temperature must be down to between 30° and 40° Fahrenheit so the meat can hang and cool after butchering.
+The temperature must be down to between 30 degrees and 40 degrees so the meat can hang and cool after butchering.

 What Breed of Pig is Best for Meat?